ivan24004/tp/docs/DeveloperGuide.md

 1. **Environment**: Should work on any _mainstream_ OS as long as it has Java `11` or above installed.
 2. **Performance**: Should respond to user interaction within 3 seconds at most for typical usage (unless it is lagging due to reasons external to the app).
-3. **Performance**: Should be able to hold up to 1000 _coursemates_ without a noticeable sluggishness in performance (as specified above) for typical usage.
+3. **Performance**: Should be able to hold up to 1000 _courseMates_ without a noticeable sluggishness in performance (as specified above) for typical usage.
 4. **Resilience**: Should gracefully handle commonly anticipated errors (e.g. incorrect _command_ input) without crashing or losing saved data.
 5. **Accessibility**: Should notify the user whether a _command_ is successful or has failed.
 6. **Accessibility**: Should be accessible to English speakers with average typing speed.